alexyin2/Bayesian-in-Python/README.md

 > >* Keep in mind that there's always a balance between money and efficiency.
 > >* For example, if we really increase our sample and showed that there's a difference between A for 30.0% click rate and B for 30.1% click rate.
 > >* Is it really meaningful for the company to select B?

+***
+## Chi square test
+1. There are three types of Chi square tests and each fit in different purposes.
+2. Also Remember that Chi square test requires that the data cannot be less than 5 in each sample.(Not that specific)
+3. I'll start introduce three types of Chi square test:
+> 1. Chi square Goodness of Fit
+> >The purpose of this test is to see that if the distribution follows what we expected.
+> >For example, we would like to see if babies born in different months are different

+> 2. Chi square test of Independence